 The planning and implementation of these large projects are often based on inadequate environmental impact studies, with strong consequences for the environment, and Mexico is no exception.
 Environmental impacts are seen as a cumbersome procedure and not as a contribution to the environmental improvement of the project.
 Large development projects have produced direct and indirect alterations and this can be seen in coastal wetlands.

 For example, in regions with strong pressure to develop tourist projects, such as the coast of Quintana Roo and more specific areas such as the Bays of Huatulco and Puerto Vallarta, many of the wetlands have disappeared and have been replaced by urban and infrastructure constructions.
 The damage produced by the hurricanes in Cancun has had strong economic costs, not only environmental.
-The expansion of the Port of Veracruz and the Port of Tuxpan are being financed on a strong impact to the Veracruzano Reef System and the mangroves of Tuxpan.
+The expansion of the Port of Veracruz and the Port of Tuxpan are being financed on a strong impact on the Veracruzano Reef System and the mangroves of Tuxpan.

 For Mexico, oil is the most valuable resource in the coastal area and the one that produces the most foreign currency.
 Since the eighties to date, more than 90 percent of oil and gas production comes from coastal states, from oil fields either in the coastal plain or in the continental platform of the Gulf of Mexico.
-This has brought the construction of road infrastructure, industrial plants and urban developments to house incoming workers, and a huge network of transportation pipelines.
+This has brought the construction of road infrastructure, industrial plants, and urban developments to house incoming workers and a huge network of transportation pipelines.
 Much of this occurs over extensive flood plains, such as those in southern Veracruz and Tabasco.
 There is no assessment of the changes this has brought to the functioning of the wetlands and the various Mexican Official Standards of Pemex do not contemplate the mitigation of environmental impacts to these ecosystems.

 Agricultural and aquaculture activities

 The most widespread transformation has been due to the growth of the agricultural frontier, which has been slow but extensive.
-This has brought the slashing and burning of vegetation, the drainage and filling of wetlands in order to turn them into "fields suitable for productive activity".
-The consequences have been modifications in the composition of species, loss of biodiversity, and alterations in the functioning.
+This has brought the slashing and burning of vegetation, the drainage and filling of wetlands to turn them into "fields suitable for productive activity".
+The consequences have been modifications in the composition of species, loss of biodiversity, and alterations in functioning.
 They often involve wetland drainage works permanently altering the hydrology.
 The low price of milk and meat for producers and extensive cattle management practices exert constant pressure on wetlands to incorporate them into productive cattle lands.

 In the area of aquaculture, the main crop that has become widespread in the country is tilapia, a very aggressive species introduced from Africa and present in a large number of water bodies.
 It has been an economic benefit, but the cost has been the disappearance of many of the native species that could be important alternatives as well.
 Another one that has become generalized in states like Sinaloa, Sonora, and Chiapas is the cultivation of shrimp, using mangrove areas.
 Ecuador and the Philippines followed this path and had a short boom and then heavy economic losses in the shrimp industry, due to the loss of environmental services such as water cleaning and filtration, among others.